laistie/Santander-bootcamp-2022/README.md

 Since I had studied HTML and CSS in order to develop [my website](https://laistie.github.io/) - you can check its repository on GitHub [here](https://github.com/laistie/laistie.github.io) -, I basically skipped the first course's videos.

 On the other hand, I payed much attention on the flexbox lectures, because even though I was familiar with it, I'd still go through some trouble when positioning flexboxes :worried:.

-### Lectures' notes

-flex-direction: row, row-reverse, column, column-reverse

-flex-wrap: specifies whether the flexible items should wrap or not

-flex-flow: flex-direction + flex-wrap